Higher-order approximate confidence intervals: Applications

 The application considers the data set for assessing the contribution of non-verbal IQ to reading skills of dyslexic and non-dyslexic children \citep{SMITHSONVERKUILEN}.
 The data set comprises 44 observations and is included in the package {\tt betareg} \citep{BETAREG}.
 The independent variables are dyslexia ($x_1=$ $-1$ and $1$ for the control and dyslexic groups, respectively) and the nonverbal intelligent quotient ($x_2$, converted to $z$ scores), and the response variable is accuracy ($y$, the score on a test of reading accuracy). \cite{SMITHSONVERKUILEN} proposed the following beta regression model:

-The point and interval estimates, computed using the function {\sffamily hoaci}, are given in Table \ref{tab:readingskills}.
+The point and interval estimates are given in Table \ref{tab:readingskills}.

-The modified CIs (QBR) are quite different from the others in some cases.
-For instance, the 95\% CIs for $\gamma_2$ are $(0.71, 1.75)$ (ML), $(0.53, 1.60)$ (MBR), and $(-0.33, 2.38)$ (QBR).
-Hence, the modified CI does not provide evidence of effect of non-verbal IQ in the variability of reading accuracy unlike the other CIs.
-In other words, the modified CIs change the inferential conclusions.
-Figure (\ref{fig:CI_reading}) shows the CIs for different confidence levels.
-Considerable differences in the length and shape (asymmetry) of intervals are observed, suggesting that the normal approximation for the MLEs is not accurate.
+The QBR confidence intervals are quite different from the others in some cases.
+For instance, the 95\% confidence intervals for $\gamma_2$ are $(0.71, 1.75)$ (ML), $(0.53, 1.60)$ (MBR), and $(-0.33, 2.38)$ (QBR).
+Hence, the QBR confidence interval does not provide evidence of effect of non-verbal IQ in the variability of reading accuracy unlike the other confidence intervals.
+In other words, the QBR confidence intervals change the inferential conclusions.
+Figure (\ref{fig:CI_reading}) shows the confidence intervals for different confidence levels.
+Considerable differences in the length and shape (asymmetry) of the intervals are observed, suggesting that the normal approximation for the MLEs is not accurate.

-To further investigate the accuracy of the different CIs in the present scenario, we conduct a simulation experiment using the beta regression model (\ref{betamodel}) with $n=44$ and the values of the parameters taken as the MLEs computed with the reading skills data set.
-The simulation experiment includes the CIs obtained from the signed log likelihood ratio statistic ($r$) and its third-order modification, $r^*$ \citep{BARNDORFF1986}; for a recent review on inference based on $r^*$ and an associate {\tt R} package, see \citet{PIERCEBELLIO}.
-The coverage of CIs at nominal levels $90\%$, $95\%$ and $99\%$ are presented in Table \ref{tab:readingskillssimulation}.
-It is clear from the table that the usual Wald-type CIs are anti-conservative (undercover) and the modified CIs proposed here are slightly conservative but cover the true values of the parameters with probability much closer to the nominal levels than the usual CIs.
-The CIs for $\gamma_0$ based on $r$ and on the MLE are considerably under-conservative.
-Additionally, the performances of the modified CIs and the CIs based on $r^*$ are comparable, with slight superiority of the later in this particular simulation scenario.
+To further investigate the accuracy of the different confidence intervals in the present scenario, we conduct a simulation experiment using the beta regression model (\ref{betamodel}) with $n=44$ and the values of the parameters taken as the MLEs computed with the reading skills data set.
+The simulation experiment includes the confidence intervals obtained from the signed log likelihood ratio statistic ($r$) and its third-order modification, $r^*$ \citep{BARNDORFF1986}; for a recent review on inference based on $r^*$ and an associate {\tt R} package, see \citet{PIERCEBELLIO}.
+Here, we considered Skovgaard's approximation \citep{SKOVGAARD2001} to $r^*$ as implemented in \citet{PIERCEBELLIO}.
+The coverage of the confidence intervals at nominal levels $90\%$, $95\%$, and $99\%$ are presented in Table \ref{tab:readingskillssimulation}.
+It is clear from the table that the ML confidence intervals are anti-conservative (undercover) and the QBR confidence intervals proposed here are slightly conservative but cover the true values of the parameters with probability much closer to the nominal levels than the ML confidence intervals.
+The confidence intervals for $\gamma_0$ based on $r$ and on the MLE are considerably under-conservative.
+Additionally, the performances of the QBR confidence intervals and those based on $r^*$ are comparable, with slight superiority of the latter in this particular simulation scenario.
+The slight superiority of the $r^*$ confidence intervals might be due to the fact that they control the relative error, rather than the absolute error, as the proposed method.
+Additional Monte Carlo investigation in different scenarios comparing these different approaches would be helpful but it is beyond the scope of this article.